Monteiros/Bitnami-Oracle-VM/README.md

 This step-by-step procedure is for the WordPress packaged by Bitnami - a one-click install solution,but you can go ahead and download whatever tool you want.

-Of course you'll first need an account at [Oracle cloud](https://signup.cloud.oracle.com/), and perhaps you'd like to read this [guide](https://blogs.oracle.com/lad-cloud-experts-pt/post/o-que-e-oracle-cloud-always-free-services) first.
+Of course you'll first need an account at [Oracle cloud](https://signup.cloud.oracle.com/), and perhaps you'd like to read this [guide](https://blogs.oracle.com/lad-cloud-experts-pt/post/o-que-e-oracle-cloud-always-free-services).
 You'll be all set with:
 - A valid email address.
 - A valid cell number.( I gave my landline)